Vic Beasley does not opt out or show up for Titans

-The NFL deadline to opt out of the 2020 season came and went Thursday afternoon and Titans linebacker Vic Beasley is still on the team roster.
+NASHVILLE, Tenn.
+(WKRN) — The NFL deadline to opt-out of the 2020 season came and went Thursday afternoon and Titans linebacker Vic Beasley is still on the team roster.

 He also still is not at Training Camp.